 equilateral triangles, squares or pentagons shaped on the circle.

 Ruling along the fold lines and spot gluing with PVA creates a

 The stellations are made from arcing the compass around a corner

 of card and creating 3, 4 or 5 sided stellations, all with a glue

 tab.
 Varying the length of the stellations and using a couple of

-colours to highlight the centre and the points make startling eye
+colours to highlight the body and the points make startling eye

 catching models that can be hung around the classroom.
 A visiting

 parent one day when I was running a 3D modelling workshop in a